Bill Gates snubs Tesla again, but says EV revolution has begun

 He went on to say that cheaper batteries is the way to make electric vehicles more acceptable and mainstream.
 He wrote, “The batteries that power them have seen an 85 percent price drop since 2010, so they’re getting more affordable to purchase (although they’re still more expensive than gas-based options).
 Plus, increased competition in the market means there are more choices available to customers than ever before, from compact sedans to sleek sports cars."

-But when it came to mention some of the key electric vehicle manufacturers, at least in US, he did not mention Elon Musk’s Tesla among the four he named.
+But when he came to mention some of the key electric vehicle manufacturers, at least in US, Gates did not mention Elon Musk’s Tesla among the four he named.
 “You’ll even be able to buy an all-electric pick-up truck soon thanks to legacy companies like GM and Ford and new carmakers like Rivian and Bollinger," he wrote.

 Earlier, when Gates bought an electric Porsche Taycan, Elon Musk called him 'underwhelming' for picking an electric car over a Tesla.
 Musk's quip came despite Gates praising Tesla for coaxing the car industry to go electric.